nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - Represent the current selected profile as a specific LED
 - Indicate the battery level by using _Special Actions_ in the profile's settings

-Beware that functions in DS4Windows that make the Light Bar flash, pulse or randomize the colors (rainbow mode) are not supported and can make the LEDs change to an undesired state.
-Because of this, the function "Flash Light Bar at High Latency" does not work as intended with a DS3.
+Beware that functions in DS4Windows that make the Light Bar flash, pulse or randomize the colors (`rainbow mode`) are not supported and can make the LEDs change to an undesired state, though the function `Flash Light Bar at High Latency` fuction do is supported and will make the LEDs flash at a high frequency.

 ### Simple LED control